alpenlabs/verifiable-garbling/README.md

 [![ci](https://github.com/alpenlabs/verifiable-garbling/actions/workflows/lint.yml/badge.svg?event=push)](https://github.com/alpenlabs/verifiable-garbling/actions)
 [![docs](https://img.shields.io/badge/docs-docs.rs-orange)](https://docs.rs/rust-template)

+> [!IMPORTANT]
+> This software is a work-in-progress meant for research and as such, is _not_ meant to be used in a production environment!

 This is an implementation of garbled circuit with free-xor optimization as well as a zk proof of correct garbling using risczero zkvm.

 Our garbling circuit protocol needs to maliciously secure.